Toward Stakeholder Understanding of Product Sensitivities & Uncertainties

 Miletstones & Next Steps for 2022

-December 2021 – January 2022 – Recruit a social scientist with a background in risk and uncertainty to assist in survey development, dissemination, and analysis
+December 2021 – January 2022 – Expanded team with social scientist to assist in analysis.

-April 2022 – The finished survey is disseminated to CASC stakeholders and partners (pending any necessary IRB approvals).
+Summer 2022 – Finished survey disseminated to CASC stakeholders

-Fall Science Meeting 2022 – Initial website finished for demonstration and feedback
+Fall Science Meeting 2022 – Discussed website development and conducted initial interviews

 While a manuscript is not a goal of the Uncertainty CoP, we recognize that the survey results and analysis may be incorporated into a manuscript related to the goals above.